The Mystery of Three Quarters: Plot

 Four people receive letters purporting to be from Hercule Poirot and accusing them each of the murder of Barnabas Pandy, a ninety-something businessman who drowned - accidentally, it seems - in his bath.
 Poirot has no knowledge of the letters, nor yet of the late Barnabas Pandy, until he is accosted by one of the recipients, society woman Sylvia Rule, before finding another, market trader John McCrodden, in his drawing room.
 As he begins to investigate the source of the letters with assistance from his young friend Edward Catchpool, a Scotland Yard detective, he comes into contact with the family of Pandy, which seems to be hiding secrets.

 Explanation of the novel's title

 Poirot refers to the case as "the mystery of three quarters" because, of the four people who received letters purporting to be from him, three are in some way connected to the late Barnabas Pandy, whose murder the letters accuse each one of committing.
 The fourth, however, is seemingly unconnected.
 Poirot, then, must figure out the relevance of the fourth person, or quarter.
-To symbolise the four quarters Poirot uses a slice of Church Window Cake, whose fourth square is separated from the other three.
+To symbolise the four quarters Poirot uses a slice of Battenberg cake, whose fourth square is separated from the other three.